|Best overall||Alex Tech 10ft - 1/2 inch Cord Protector Wire Loom Tubing Cable||SEE IT||

 - No USB-C ports

-Anker makes a great portable generator and a solid pair of noise-cancelling headphones under $100.
-This is why it’s no surprise we’re a fan of this cable management box and desk cord organizer.
-It’s like a surge strip that hides the outlets with a plastic privacy hood.
-Unlike some surge strips, it comes with three USB-A ports so you can save the five AC outlets for things with AC outlets.
-Whatever you plug into it is covered under a $25,000 connected equipment warranty.
-We hope you’ll never have to use that warranty, but it should be unlikely thanks to dual surge protection and a seven-point safety system that includes fire resistance, over-voltage protection, and over-current protection.
+This hub like a surge strip that hides the outlets with a plastic privacy hood.
+Unlike some surge strips, it comes with two USB-A ports so you can save the four AC outlets for things with AC outlets.
 You can set it below or on your desk.
-If you’re looking to keep your desk area more clutter-free, set it in an under-desk tray or mount basket.
-There’s even a magnetic cable organizer for phone chargers on the lid of the cable management box.
+If you’re looking to keep your desk area more clutter-free, you can even mount it to the wall.
+An angled flat plug keeps your second outlet open for another device.
 The only downside of this great hub is the lack of USB-C ports.

 Best for glass desks: Scandinavian Hub Store Under Desk Cable Management Tray